Tooth Cavities Sandy Springs, GA

 • Fluoride Varnish- Fluoride is one of the easiest ways to prevent tooth decay.
 Fluoride is simply painted onto the surfaces of the teeth and can be done after a regular tooth cleaning in our office.

-• Icon- Icon dental technology is a way to take care of very early tooth cavities.
-No drilling is involved and it’s completed in just one office visit.
+• Icon- Icon dental technology can care for very early tooth cavities.
+No drilling is involved, and it’s completed in just one office visit.
 It both fills the area and helps to reinforce the enamel

 • Prescription Fluoride Toothpaste- Certain patients may be more prone to tooth decay than others.
 In these cases, we may recommend products to take home with you.
-Dr. Paulen offers a prescription fluoride toothpaste, Clinpro 5000, for patients in need of a higher strength toothpaste.
+Dr. Patel offers a prescription fluoride toothpaste, Clinpro 5000, for patients needing a higher-strength toothpaste.

 • Phocal Fluoride Disk: Patented Phocal disks are used to treat cavities that form in between the teeth.
-They’re inserted and dissolve to form a gel that administers fluoride deep and helps to stimulate the remineralization process of the tooth.
+They’re inserted and dissolve to form a gel that administers fluoride deep and helps stimulate the tooth’s remineralization process.

 • Fluoride Gel Trays: Certain medications and systemic illnesses can cause dry mouth.
 Dry mouth can make you more likely to suffer from tooth decay.
 Trays and fluoride gel can be provided so that you can do more frequent fluoride treatments at home.